urcm/abap/README.md

-# Basic abap code libraries for beginners.
+# Basic ABAP code for beginners.
-In this repository, you can get some of reusable ABAP codes to apply for your projects.
+In this repository, you can get some of reusable ABAP code to apply for your projects.